Amita Suman: Early life

-Suman was born in Kalikamai Rural Municipality (formerly Bhedihari VDC) of Parsa District in southern region of Nepal, to a Bhojpuri-speaking family, and is also fluent in the language herself.
-She went to Saint Xavier School in Birgunj.
-At the age of seven, Suman moved to Brighton, England.
+Suman was born in Bhedihari, Nepal to a Bhojpuri family.
+The family lived in a self-built clay house with modest infrastructure and grew their own food.
+Suman went to Saint Xavier School in Birgunj.

+Upon her father remarrying a British woman, Suman moved to Brighton, England when she was seven.
 She attended Varndean Secondary School and Sussex Downs College (now East Sussex College Lewes) before going on to train at the Academy of Live and Recorded Arts, graduating in 2018.

-When Suman lived in Nepal she had no education, no indoor plumbing, no electricity, had hay for insulation and they had to grow their own foods.
-She moved out with her family in Brighton when she was seven.
-Suman didn't know English when she arrived in Brighton.
-She stated "I was so introverted and so insecure and so aware of how different I was that I couldn't talk to people, so I found it really hard to make friends.
-I didn't speak the language very well.
-I didn't know anything about British culture".

 Career

 Shortly after graduating, Suman made her television debut with minor roles in Casualty and Ackley Bridge.
-She landed a major guest role in the Doctor Who series 11 episode "Demons of the Punjab" as a young version of companion Yasmin Khan's grandmother, Umbreen.
+She had a major guest role in the Doctor Who series 11 episode "Demons of the Punjab" as a young version of companion Yasmin Khan's grandmother, Umbreen.
 Suman took over the recurring role of Naya from Medalion Rahimi in season 2 of the CW series The Outpost.

 In October 2019, it was announced Suman would star as Inej Ghafa in the 2021 Netflix series Shadow and Bone, an adaptation of the fantasy book series The Grisha Trilogy and the Six of Crows Duology by Leigh Bardugo.
+The series was cancelled by Netflix after two successful seasons.

+Suman has upcoming roles in the Paramount+ series NCIS: Tony & Ziva as Claudette and the Netflix political thriller Hostage.